Carleton House has a nurturing young nanny for all ages.

 Spirit of Charlotte

-This female entity was first called Charlotte by Colonel Roy Strom’s wife, Joan Strom who wanted to give her a name.
-Joan Strom had tried to find the young woman’s grave in the Post’s graveyard, to find out who this entity was in life, but her grave wasn’t found.
+Joan Strom had tried to find the young woman’s grave in the Post’s graveyard, to learn who this entity was in life, but her grave wasn’t found.

 Charlotte may have been a bit upset when Colonel Strom and family had first moved into the Carleton House.

-What ended the antics of this upset spirit, was when Joan Strom made the colder part of the living room to be called Charlotte’s Corner; giving her a place of her own.
+What ended the antics of this upset spirit was when Joan Strom christened the colder part of the living room Charlotte’s Corner, giving her a place of her own.